Ray Stark: Early life

 Raymond Otto Stark was born on October 3, 1915, in Manhattan, the second child of Sadie (née Gotlieb) and Maximilian Stark.
 Ray grew up on East 58th Street near Central Park.
 It was Ray's mother who took a dutiful approach to his education, grooming him to be well-read and precocious.
 Ray attended grade school in Manhattan, skipping two grades, before attending The Kohut School, a boarding school for boys in Harrison, New York.
 There, Stark's major scholastic interest was writing; he wrote articles for the school's newspaper, The Kohut Klipper, in which his first article was an interview with actress Ginger Rogers whom he brazenly approached after seeing her in a play.

 In 1931, at 15 years of age, Stark was the youngest student ever admitted to Rutgers University in New Brunswick, New Jersey.
 At Rutgers, Stark continued to take a strong interest in literature (one of his favorite classes was on Shakespeare) but he did not know how to pursue it occupationally.
 In 1935, Stark returned to Manhattan to attend NYU Law, although he did not graduate.

 As Stark's interests shifted to journalism and entertainment, he took an opportunity to live with a friend in Los Angeles.
 Following a job at Forest Lawn Cemetery as a florist and then as writing assistant to comedian and ventriloquist Edgar Bergen, Stark took a job as a publicist for Warner Bros.
 Studios in 1937.

 Stark served in the U.S. Navy during World War II.
+He later moved to the television industry, so he was employed by Associated Artists Productions, briefly dabbled into film production, before many employees start Seven Arts Productions in early 1958.